sammyapsel/sammyapsel.github.io/README.md

-# Electrical Engineer | R&D | DSP and AI
+# Electrical Engineer | R&D

 ## About Me

-With a B.Sc. and M.Sc. in Electrical Engineering, my expertise lies in computer vision, signal processing algorithms, machine learning and biomedical optics.
+With a B.Sc. and M.Sc. in Electrical Engineering, my expertise lies in computer vision algorithms, machine learning, data science and biomedical optics.
 I'm passionate about tackling R&D challenges in medtech, robotics and camera systems.
 I combine strong technical skills with creative problem-solving to develop innovative solutions for real-world problems.

 ---
 ## Contact info: